Prometheus-Extractor/prometheus/README.md

 Depending on your system you might need to tweak the JVM options to allow for enough memory both off-heap for Javacpp and for the JVM.
 Define using the `--env <key>=<val>` flag to `docker run`.
 By default the image uses 14GB of ram.

+To not  download the word2vec model (about 5-10 GB) set the build-arg flag: `--build-arg DOWNLOAD_WORD2VEC=n`.

 ## API Documentation
 [ScalaDoc](https://erikgartner.github.io/prometheus-relation-model)